Here’s the merry crew of Band-itos

 In addition to her Sousa piccolo duties, Marni plays flute and saxophone in the Fremont Philharmonic for the annual Panto and Moisture Festival at Hale’s, and for contra and English dances with Contra Sutra and various other bands.

 There’s nothing better than playing music except for playing John Philip Sousa, finding out about John Philip Sousa, and arranging John Philip Sousa music for his fellow musician buddies.
-Ben also plays trombone.
+Ben doubles on trombone.

 Sax?
 Sousa?
 Score!
 Spent many non-sedentary years with the Seattle All-City Band (performing and teaching), and the Arizona State University Sun Devil Marching Band (Go Devils!) before finally sitting down.
 When not dodging Edith’s baton performing with the band, you’ll find Randy hiking, playing sports, and traveling.